Hero Background

 • Cross-browser & device coverage: Supports major browsers and real devices to help teams validate UI consistency across environments without extra setup.

-• Support for Different Automation Frameworks: Lets you perform visual testing with different testing frameworks.
-For example, you can perform online Storybook visual testing, online Playwright visual testing, online Puppeteer visual testing.
+• Support for different automation frameworks: Lets you perform visual testing with different frameworks.
+For example, you can perform online Storybook visual testing, online Playwright visual testing, and online Puppeteer visual testing.

 • Layout-only comparison mode: Focuses strictly on structural element arrangement across devices and resolutions, ideal for responsive design and localization testing.

-• Design-to-code validation: Offers CLI and integrations (e.g., with Figma) so you compare design mock-ups directly against app screenshots for implementation accuracy.
+• Design-to-code validation: Imports Figma frames as baselines so you compare design mock-ups directly against app screenshots for implementation accuracy.

 • Annotation & collaboration tools: Enables screenshot annotation, region marking, and sharing of visual test reports with team members for faster review cycles.

-To get started, check out this TestMu AI SmartUI guide.
+To get started, check out the SmartUI visual regression testing documentation.

 2. Aye Spy